alttch/bma-info/eva4/include/controller_system_xtra.rst

 X509 authentication
 -------------------

-Remote systems agent can be authenticated using X509 client certificates.
+Remote systems agents can be authenticated using X509 client certificates.
 To enable X509 authentication, follow these steps:

 Front-end configuration